 ‘Midnight Ferns’ was drawn from ferns growing along the network of footpaths where I live, then coloured before being arranged into a design and placed in repeat.
 This is what it would look like on a duvet cover.

-Only two fabrics are mentioned above, but you can choose any of twenty plus bases including swimsuit lycra, velvet, chiffon, stretch cotton jersey and more.
+Only two fabrics bases are mentioned above, but you can choose any of twenty plus bases including swimsuit lycra, velvet, chiffon, stretch cotton jersey and more.
 You can also pick any design to be printed on wallpaper (traditional or peel-and-stick).
 The company I use, Spoonflower, also has a range of textile items (like the duvet cover shown above) which you can have printed with your choice of design.

 However, one of the reasons you might choose my fabric is for environmental concerns.
 Typically, the textile industry has a pretty negative effect on the environment, for example the use of toxic inks and cheap synthetic materials.
 It also uses a lot of water in many of the production methods.
 Spoonflower has worked hard to address this issue: they use a very small amount of water in the process, employ non-toxic dyes and use good quality fabrics (most from natural fibres and some from organically-grown sources).
-Although this is an American company, they have a base in Berlin, so if you live in UK or on the continent of Europe, your order is posted from Germany – thereby saving air-miles.
-Since climate-change is such a key issue in the world today, these are important considerations.

 Quilt patterns are here, Fabrics are here, Classes are here.